CS-LTU/com7033-assignment-Vishbvs666/README.md

 ### 11. Limitations and Future work
+While StrokeCare demonstrates a robust integration of secure web development and machine learning–driven decision support, several limitations were identified during the design and implementation phases.
+These limitations also present clear opportunities for future enhancement.

+One key limitation lies in the machine learning model and dataset scope.
+The Random Forest classifier was trained using a publicly available Kaggle stroke dataset, which, while suitable for academic experimentation, may not fully represent real-world clinical populations.
+The dataset contains class imbalance and limited demographic diversity, which can affect generalisability.
+Future work could involve training models on larger, clinically validated datasets and exploring advanced techniques such as class balancing, ensemble optimisation, or deep learning–based architectures to improve predictive robustness.

+Another limitation concerns model explainability.
+Although probability scores and categorical risk labels are presented transparently, the system does not currently provide feature-level explanations for predictions.
+In future iterations, explainable AI (XAI) techniques such as SHAP or feature importance visualisations could be integrated to improve clinical interpretability and trust, particularly for healthcare professionals reviewing risk outputs.

+From a security and compliance perspective, StrokeCare aligns with OWASP Top 10 principles and HIPAA-inspired technical safeguards; however, it does not implement full regulatory compliance workflows.
+Future work could include encryption at rest, fine-grained consent management, role-based data minimisation, and integration with secure cloud infrastructure to more closely mirror production-grade healthcare systems.

+The current implementation also runs in a local development environment.
+A future deployment could involve containerisation using Docker, secure CI/CD pipelines, HTTPS enforcement, and cloud-based hosting with environment isolation to demonstrate real-world operational readiness.

+Finally, while functional and security testing were implemented, test coverage remains partial.
+Expanding automated test suites to include end-to-end (E2E) testing, UI interaction testing, and adversarial security testing would further strengthen system reliability and resilience.

+Overall, these limitations do not detract from the academic objectives of StrokeCare but instead highlight meaningful avenues for future development.
+The project provides a strong foundation for extending secure, ethical, and explainable machine learning systems within healthcare-oriented applications.

 ### 12. Conclusion

-StrokeCare represents a comprehensive secure software development artefact that integrates role-based web application design, machine learning–driven decision support, and healthcare- aware security practices within a single, coherent system.
+StrokeCare represents a comprehensive secure software development artefact that successfully integrates role-based web application architecture, machine learning–driven decision support, and healthcare-aware security practices within a single, coherent system.
 The application demonstrates how predictive analytics can be responsibly embedded into a clinical workflow while maintaining strict access control, data protection, and ethical awareness.

-By combining structured authentication and authorisation mechanisms, robust input validation, audit logging, and static security analysis, StrokeCare aligns with industry-recognised secure coding standards such as the OWASP Top 10 and HIPAA-inspired technical safeguards.
-The integration of a Random Forest– based stroke risk prediction model further illustrates how machine learning can enhance clinical awareness when presented transparently and used strictly as a decision-support tool rather than a diagnostic system.
-Overall, StrokeCare reflects professional secure software engineering practice, evidences a clear understanding of healthcare security responsibilities, and provides a solid foundation for future extensions toward real-world clinical deployment.
+Through the implementation of structured authentication and authorisation mechanisms, robust input validation, audit logging, and static security analysis, StrokeCare aligns closely with industry-recognised secure coding standards, including the OWASP Top 10 and HIPAA-inspired technical safeguards.
+These measures ensure that sensitive health-related data is handled securely and access is restricted according to clearly defined clinical and administrative roles.

+The integration of a Random Forest–based stroke risk prediction model further illustrates how machine learning can enhance clinical awareness when presented transparently and used strictly as a decision-support tool rather than a diagnostic system.
+By providing probabilistic risk estimates alongside clear medical disclaimers, the system supports informed decision-making without overstating the authority of automated predictions.

+Overall, StrokeCare reflects professional secure software engineering practice, demonstrates a strong understanding of healthcare security responsibilities, and establishes a solid foundation for future extension toward scalable, explainable, and regulation-ready clinical decision-support systems.